pacocoursey/6s/README.md

 ```
 ## Usage

 You can't currently change the list of discriminators to look for.
-Coming soon™️.
+Coming soon™.

 ```
 $ 6s [<files> ...]